Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 5. Accessorize Thoughtfully for Coastal Charm

 Accessories are where your personality truly shines!
 They add texture, color, and a sense of fun while tying the room together.
-Choose pieces that reflect the colors and textures in Seaglass for a layered, intentional design.
-Here are a few standout ideas:

 • Capiz Shell Lighting: Add a chandelier or pendant with seaside shimmer to bring softness and light to your space.